New platform structure and units

 …and five moving out

-Following the board decision, four facilities (Karolinska High Throughput Center, Fluorescence Correlation Spectroscopy, Fluorescence Tissue Profiling and Tissue Profiling) will be phased out.
-Uppsala Drug Optimization and Pharmaceutical Profiling facility is merged with the ADME (Absorption Distribution, Metabolism Excretion) of Therapeutics facility.
+Following the board decision, four units (Karolinska High Throughput Center, Fluorescence Correlation Spectroscopy, Fluorescence Tissue Profiling and Tissue Profiling) will be phased out.
+Uppsala Drug Optimization and Pharmaceutical Profiling unit is merged with the ADME (Absorption Distribution, Metabolism Excretion) of Therapeutics unit.

-Since the start of 2017 SciLifeLab also no longer support the former Regional Facilities of National Interest.
-All facilities within the center are now national.
+Since the start of 2017 SciLifeLab also no longer support the former Regional Units of National Interest.
+All units within the center are now national.